 Here's Eric's review (including a demonstration) of The Whisker Dam:

-If you’ve got a medium sized or a long beard that isn’t cooperating with you, cranking up the heat on it is going to make a world of difference (check out this article on the how-to's and the science of applying heat to your beard).
+If you’ve got a medium sized or a long beard that isn’t cooperating with you, cranking up the heat on it is going to make a world of difference (check out our Hair Drying and Heat Damage article on the how-to's and the science of applying heat to your beard).

 Hair dryers are relatively inexpensive and easy to use.
 A couple points: